Nissan Leaf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Nissan Leaf are $1,256 annually including full coverage.
-Comprehensive costs an estimated $234, collision costs $400, and liability costs around $464.
-Liability-only coverage costs as low as $514 a year, with high-risk coverage costing around $2,722.
-Teens cost the most to insure at $4,858 a year or more.
+U.S. average insurance rates for a Nissan Leaf are $1,256 a year for full coverage.
+Comprehensive costs around $234, collision costs $400, and liability coverage is estimated at $464.
+Liability-only insurance costs approximately $514 a year, with high-risk driver insurance costing around $2,722.
+Teenage drivers pay the highest rates at $4,858 a year or more.

 Average premium for full coverage: $1,256

-Prices include $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for all Leaf models.
+Prices include $500 policy deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all states and for all Leaf models.

-For a driver in their 40's, Nissan Leaf insurance rates go from as cheap as $514 for basic liability insurance to the much higher price of $2,722 for a driver who has had serious violations or accidents.
+Using a middle-aged driver as an example, Nissan Leaf insurance prices go from the low end price of $514 for the bare minimum liability coverage to the much higher price of $2,722 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.